 You can create separate columns when using an export template.
 You would clone the barcode field into separate columns and use the custom option to enter the regex based on the separator chosen for your batch scan.

 Also, if select barcodes can be differentiated from the other barcodes recorded, a regex can be written to have them appear in specified columns.
-This PDF gives an example of how to separate batch scans into separate columns.
+This PDF shows how to separate batch scans into separate columns.